 The eurozone recovery remains broad-based and the cyclical momentum is still pointing towards relatively strong growth for 2018.
 Inflation, and specifically wage inflation, remains a well-publicised concern for the European Central Bank (ECB), and although we have seen small improvements in this metric we are still far from target rates. (p.
 8, 24, 26).

 Guide to the Markets presents a wide range of macroeconomic data that can help liquidity investors assess the economic backdrop and position their portfolios, covering issues including:

-- Economic growth in Europe was again largely fuelled by household consumption, with more favourable labour market dynamics paving the way for a fall in the household saving rate and giving the consumer the confidence to embrace credit.
-With unemployment continuing to trend downwards, we expect consumer confidence and spending to remain elevated in 2018.
+- Household consumption remains the main driver of economic growth.
+The improving labour market dynamics outlined above, allowing a decline in the household savings rate and the confidence to embrace credit, has been a clear positive contributor (p.
+21, 23).
+With unemployment continuing to trend downwards (p.
+24, 25), we expect consumer confidence and spending to remain elevated in 2018.

 As you consider these important topics, we will be happy to share our market views and tailor liquidity solutions to best meet your needs.